APTrust/registry/db/fixtures/README.md

 The password for all users in the user.csv file is `password`.

+The API key for all active users in the users.csv file is also `password`.

 ## DeletionRequests

 For all deletion requests in deletion_requests.csv, the plaintext value of the encrypted confirmation token is `ConfirmationToken`.